-I am not currently enrolled at ASU, do I need to apply prior to pursuing admission to the BSN program?
+I am not currently enrolled at Appalachian State University, do I need to apply prior to pursuing admission to the BSN program?

-Yes, please go to http://appstate.edu/admissions to access the application for ASU.
-Students must be admitted to the university at the time of their application to the BSN program.
+Yes.
+Please access the application here.
+Students must be admitted to Appalachian State University at the time of their application to the BSN program.

-How is student advisement structured to help me plan for a degree in nursing at ASU?
+How is student advisement structured to help me plan for a degree in nursing at Appalachian State University?

-Students are advised from the general advisor pool when they are admitted to ASU.
-Once the student declares a major at 30 hours of credit, they are assigned a primary advisor from the College of Health Sciences.
+Students are assigned to advisors when they are admitted to Appalachian State University.
+Once the student declares a major, they are assigned a primary advisor from the Beaver College of Health Sciences.
 Once admitted to the BSN program, the student is assigned an advisor from the nursing faculty.

 How will I know if courses that I have taken at other colleges will transfer?

-ASU has an Office of Transfer Services and the website is transfer.appstate.edu.
-Students are encouraged to consult the curriculum plan for the nursing program at ASU and compare it to the courses they have taken.
+Appalachian State University has an Office of Transfer Services.
+Students are encouraged to review the course requirements for admission.
 The Office of Transfer Services will make an official determination.

 Must I have completed all of the general education requirements prior to submitting my application to the BSN program?